2024

 40th La Feria del Barrio.
 As part of the festival, artist Roberto Lugo demonstrates his pottery-throwing artistry, September 8, 2024. by Kyla G. Photography.

-The Forum features lead artist Roberto Lugo in conversation with Tony Award-winning playwright and poet Lemon Andersen, followed by a roundtable on the arts, behavioral health and community wellbeing with speakers from By Faith Health and Healing; Hispanic Community Counseling Services; the City of Philadelphia; the Philadelphia Department of Behavioral Health and Intellectual disAbility Services; and Mural Art’s Porch Light Program.
+The Forum featured lead artist Roberto Lugo in conversation with Tony Award-winning playwright and poet Lemon Andersen, followed by a roundtable on the arts, behavioral health and community wellbeing with speakers from By Faith Health and Healing; Hispanic Community Counseling Services; the City of Philadelphia; the Philadelphia Department of Behavioral Health and Intellectual disAbility Services; and Mural Art’s Porch Light Program.

-We Here Walk and Talk Events
+Walk and Talk Events

 Read a Book with Roberto and Frank